 - Starting Blocks is a brilliant new site from ACECQA designed specifically for parents of children from birth to 5 years.
-Has tips on how to choose a quality child care service, appropriate developmental milestones and suggestions on how to encourage your childs development at home.
+It has tips on how to choose a quality child care service, appropriate developmental milestones and suggestions on how to encourage your child's development at home.

-- History of ACT Preschools in ACT, put together by previous Canberra Preshool Society council members.
+- The History of ACT Preschools was put together by previous Canberra Preshool Society council members.

-- ACECQA have all you need to know about NQF - National Quality Framework
+- ACECQA have all you need to know about NQF - the National Quality Framework for childcare and preschools.

 - Council is an effective representative of ACT parents and your school's P&C is an excellent way to be heard.